ebarcott-aerospike/ako-doc-dev/docs/Aerospike-configuration-mapping.md

 ### Storage Sizes

-Memory, file, and devices sizes in the YAML format are integers and need to be specified as number of bytes.
+Memory, file, and device sizes in the YAML format are integers and need to be specified as number of bytes.
 In `aerospike.conf` one may optionally provide a unit as a string.

 YAML